The Need For Speed: Rapid Refitting Techniques for Bayesian Spectral Characterization of the Gravitational Wave Background Using PTAs: Introduction

 \section{Introduction}

-Pulsar Timing Arrays (PTAs) \citep{1990ApJ...361..300F} may be on the cusp of detecting the nanohertz-frequency stochastic gravitational wave background (SGWB) from a population of supermassive black hole binary (SMBHB) systems \citep{astro4cast}.
-By measuring deviations between the expected and observed radio-pulse times-of-arrival (TOAs) from a set of pulsars, the SGWB may be inferred by the spatial correlations it induces between pulsars in the PTA; in particular, the Hellings \& Downs correlation signature \citep{hellings1983upper}.
+Pulsar Timing Array (PTA) experiments \citep{1990ApJ...361..300F} across the world have now reported compelling evidence for a nanohertz-frequency stochastic gravitational wave background (SGWB) \citep{2023ApJ...951L...8A,2023arXiv230616214A,2023ApJ...951L...6R,2023RAA....23g5024X}.
+This new insight into the gravitational-wave (GW) spectrum was achieved by measuring small deviations between the expected and observed radio-pulse times-of-arrival (TOAs) from a set of Galactic millisecond pulsars, wherein the distinctive imprint of an SGWB is inferred through a quasi-quadrupolar correlation signature imparted between pulsars in the PTA.
+This Hellings \& Downs correlation pattern \citep{hellings1983upper} has now been inferred with varying levels of significance by most regional PTA collaborations, with the promise of higher significance and enhanced scientific returns when these are synthesized into an updated International Pulsar Timing Array data set \citep{iptadr2}.

-The North American Nanohertz Observatory for Gravitational waves (NANOGrav) \citep{Arzoumanian2020-br}, the European PTA (EPTA) \citep{10.1093/mnras/stab2833}, and the Parkes PTA (PPTA) \citep{Goncharov_2021}---individually, and in collaboration as the International PTA (IPTA) \citep{iptadr2}---have reported evidence for a spatially-uncorrelated common-spectrum process that affects all pulsars in the array.
-However, no significant evidence has yet been found for Helling \& Downs correlations that would herald the presence of the SGWB.
-Continued observations and expanded pulsar arrays, perhaps with the inclusion of the Indian PTA \citep{joshi2018precision}, as well as emerging timing projects like CHIME \citep{chime} and MeerTime \citep{bailes2018meertime}, may soon yield convincing evidence for inter-pulsar Hellings \& Downs (HD) correlations \citep{astro4cast}.